MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- find spaces
+- put word from last space to -1 in array
+- put word from 2nd last .. last in array
+- etc.

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #